dansl/MacOS-Apps/README.md

 ### Terminal Apps and Plugins

 These are ways to make your terminal more efficient and more enjoyable!
-Highly recommend getting [Homebrew](https://brew.sh/) setup so you can install these plugins easily.
+Highly recommend getting [Homebrew](https://brew.sh/) setup so you can install these more easily.

 - [bat](https://github.com/sharkdp/bat) - bat is a replacement for cat command that displays files with syntax highlighting.
 - [btop](https://github.com/aristocratos/btop) - btop is a replacement for top command that displays system resources and running tasks information with syntax highlighting.